addyosmani/backbone-fundamentals/chapters/03-internals.md

   title: 'Check attributes of the logged models in the console.'
 });

-// Following logs: {"title":"Check attributes of the logged models in the console.","completed":false}
+// Following logs: {"title":"Check attributes of the logged models in the console.","completed":false }
 console.log(JSON.stringify(todo2));

 // Or override all of the default attributes: